Smarter Than Us: The Rise of Machine Intelligence

 AIs, like computers, will do what we say—which is not necessarily what we mean.
 Such precision requires encoding the entire system of human values for an AI: explaining them to a mind that is alien to us, defining every ambiguous term, clarifying every edge case.
 Moreover, our values are fragile: in some cases, if we mis-define a single piece of the puzzle—say, consciousness—we end up with roughly 0% of the value we intended to reap, instead of 99% of the value.

 Though an understanding of the problem is only beginning to spread, researchers from fields ranging from philosophy to computer science to economics are working together to conceive and test solutions.
 Are we up to the challenge?

 A mathematician by training, Armstrong is a Research Fellow at the Future of Humanity Institute (FHI) at Oxford University.
 His research focuses on formal decision theory, the risks and possibilities of AI, the long term potential for intelligent life (and the difficulties of predicting this), and anthropic (self-locating) probability.
 Armstrong wrote Smarter Than Us at the request of the Machine Intelligence Research Institute, a non-profit organization studying the theoretical underpinnings of artificial superintelligence.

 You have three options for purchasing Smarter Than Us: as a PayPal package, from Amazon, or from the Apple iBookstore.
 All files are DRM-free.
 Grab a copy today, share it with your friends, and write a review.

-This package is “pay-what-you-want” with a suggested price of $5.00* and contains Smarter Than Us in three formats: EPUB, MOBI, and PDF.
+The digital download is pay-what-you-want with a suggested price of $2.99* and contains Smarter Than Us in three formats: EPUB, MOBI, and PDF.

 Armstrong, Stuart.
 2014.
 Smarter Than Us: The Rise of Machine Intelligence.